 In RSE we want the children to ...

-Through our RSHE programme we want the children to develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
+Through our RHE programme we want the children to develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
 It helps our children to stay healthy, safe and understand healthy relationships.
-We want the pupils to develop their ability and understanding of RSHE.
+We want the pupils to develop their ability and understanding of RHE.

-Personal, Social, Health and Economic (RSE) Education is based on the following:
+Relationships, Health Education is based on the following: